Home / Who We Are / Our Team

 His professional credentials include the pursuit of continuing education as a Chartered Retirement Planning Counselor as well as membership in the Financial Planning Association.

-When not serving his clients as an award-winning wealth manager, Mark collects contemporary artworks and medieval religious icons, displaying them at his homes in Manhattan and Fire Island.
+When not serving his clients, Mark collects contemporary artworks and medieval religious icons, displaying them at his homes in Manhattan and Fire Island.
 He sits on the boards and councils of several contemporary art organizations, including Art21.

 While he supports causes related to animal rights and treating dementia, he is also active with the Human Rights Campaign, of which he is a Federal Club member.